Local Audubon Bird Counts

 The longest running citizen science survey in the world, the CBC provides critical data on population trends.
 Tens of thousands of participants know that it is also a lot of fun.
 Data from over 2,300 circles are entered after the count and become available to query under the Data & Research link provided on the National Audubon website.

-This year's Putnam Christmas Bird Count is Saturday, December 30th.
+This year's Putnam Christmas Bird Count will be announced in the fall.
 Contact us if you are interested in participating but need more information.
+See More Here